numbbo/coco/docs/coco-doc/source/index.rst

 a natural randomization for experiments [#]_ in order to

  - generate repetitions on a function and
- - average away irrelevant aspects of a function thereby providing
+ - average away irrelevant aspects of the function thereby providing

     - generality which alleviates the problem of overfitting, and
     - a fair setup which prevents intentional or unintentional exploitation of irrelevant or artificial function properties.